MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/meeting-privacy-statement.md

 ## Set your organization's privacy statement

-Global admins can configure the privacy statement for your organization in the Microsoft 365 admin center.
+Tenant admins can configure your organization's privacy statement in the Microsoft 365 admin center.

 1. In the left navigation of the Microsoft 365 admin center, go to **Settings** > **Org Settings**, and then select the **Security & privacy** tab.
 1. Choose **Privacy profile**.